Comando Vermelho

+Overview

+Ruins of the Cândido Mendes prison in Rio de Janeiro after its demolition in 1994.

-The gang formed in the 1970s out of a prison alliance between common criminals and leftist guerrillas imprisoned together at Cândido Mendes Penal Institute, a maximum-security prison on the island of Ilha Grande.
+The group originally formed in the mid-late 1970s out of a prison alliance between common criminals and leftist guerrillas imprisoned together at Cândido Mendes Penal Institute, a maximum-security prison on the island of Ilha Grande.
 The prisoners formed the alliance to protect themselves from prison violence and guard-inflicted brutality.
 As the group coalesced, the common criminals were infused with leftist social justice ideals by the guerrillas.
 In 1979, prison officials labeled the alliance "Comando Vermelho", which the prisoners co-opted as their own.

-In the 1980s, the gang expanded beyond Ilha Grande into other prisons and the favelas of Rio de Janeiro, and became involved in cocaine.
-Brazil's shift towards democracy and the end of the military dictatorship in 1985, allowed the leftist guerrillas to re-enter society; thus, the CV largely abandoned its left-wing ideology.
+In the 1980s, the group expanded beyond Ilha Grande and into other prisons and the favelas of Rio de Janeiro, also becoming heavily involved in the cocaine trade.
+Brazil's shift towards democracy, including the Amnesty Law for political prisoners in 1979 and the end of the military dictatorship in 1985 led many of its politically-aligned members to return to civilian life, which resulted in the organization transitioning into a mafia or cartel-like structure, as, while it still retained many of the elements of a guerrila group (such as its use of irregular warfare tactics against state forces), many of its initial left-wing political ideals slowly became diluted within the organization's newfound focus on territorial and economic control, especially through the drug trade.

-Cocaine brought the CV massive profits and growth; by 1986 the gang controlled 70% of the cocaine trade in Rio's favelas.
-The CV established trading relationships with Colombian cartels.
+Cocaine brought the CV massive profits and growth; by 1986 the organization controlled ~70% of the cocaine trade in Rio's favelas and had established trading relationships with criminal groups in other states and neighboring countries.
 The group's decentralized leadership structure and disputes over profits prompted infighting, causing splinter groups such as the Terceiro Comando and Amigos dos Amigos to emerge.
 Conflicts with these splinters, as well as fierce resistance to state crackdowns on their operations, drove an uptick in violence throughout Brazil in the late 1980s, and into the 2000s.

-Violence escalated until 2008, when the state government implemented a policy called Pacification, which used permanent proximity-policing units (Unidade de Policia Pacificadora, UPPs) to "maintain state control and provide social order" in favelas.
+Violence escalated until 2008, when the state government implemented a policy of "Pacification", which used permanent proximity-policing units (Unidade de Policia Pacificadora, known as UPPs) to maintain state control and "provide social order" in the favelas.
 A sharp decline in violence between the state and CV followed implementation.
-In 2013, Pacification efforts eroded, and conflict between the CV and state forces returned.
+In 2013, Pacification efforts eroded, and conflicts between the group and state forces returned.
 In 2016, a 20-year truce between the Primeiro Comando da Capital (PCC), a rival organization based in São Paulo, and the CV broke down, sparking violent clashes.

-While not as powerful as its peak, the CV remains significant throughout Brazil; estimated as the second-largest criminal organization behind the PCC.
+While not as powerful as its peak, CV remains significant throughout Brazil; its estimated to be the second-largest criminal organization in the country, only behind PCC.
 The CV may boast as many as 30,000 members.
-The gang continues to traffic drugs, arms, and fight turf wars with rival gangs.
-A struggle has intensified between the CV, the PCC, and other rival gangs over control of trade routes and territory in the Amazon region.
+The organization also continues to traffic drugs and arms, as well as fight turf wars with rival gangs.
+In recent years, a struggle has intensified between the CV, PCC, and other smaller groups over control of trade routes and territory in the Amazon region.